-The daily activities of the Company are governed by Internal Control procedures to ensure that the business of the Company is carried out in an orderly and efficient manner and ensure that the objectives or goals of the
+The daily activities of the Company are governed by Internal Control procedures to ensure that the business of the Company is carried out in an orderly and efficient manner and ensure that the objectives or goals of the Company are achieved.

-(iv) The system of Internal Control is designed to provide reasonable but not absolute assurance against material mis-statements or loss.
-The key procedures or elements of (v)
+The system of Internal Control is designed to provide reasonable but not absolute assurance against material mis-statements or loss.
+The key procedures or elements of Internal Control system include: